 - Creates more consistent corneal flaps, resulting in fewer flap-related complications.

 - Creates thinner corneal flaps, allowing the surgeon to correct higher prescriptions with less corneal tissue.

 - Lower risk of dry eyes.

-- Better overall quality of vision.
+- Better overall vision quality.

 - Better night vision with less glare and halos.